Wall Street drifts as the countdown ticks toward Nvidia's earnings report

 NEW YORK (AP) — U.S. stocks are drifting on Wednesday, a day after leaping back within a few good days' worth of gains from their all-time high.

-The S&P 500 was down 0.3% in midday trading after flipping from an early, modest gain.
+The S&P 500 was down 0.2% in afternoon trading after flipping from an early, modest gain.
 It's still within 4% of its record after charging higher amid hopes that the worst of the turmoil caused by President Donald Trump's trade war may have passed.
 It had been roughly 20% below the mark last month.

 The next big test for Wall Street will come after trading ends for the day, when market heavyweight Nvidia will report its latest results.
 Expectations are high for the bellwether of the frenzy around artificial-intelligence technology.
 So are worries that its stock price may have run too high, even after it has largely stalled this year.